Edinburgh-Genome-Foundry/Examples/SeqDistance/README.md

 ## Background

-Using a substitution matrix for extended nucleotide letters, the following sequences have a Levenshtein distance 3 (and not 7), because the extended nucleotide S = C or G, and case is ignored (t = T).
+Using a substitution matrix for extended nucleotide letters, the Levenshtein distance between the following sequences is 3 (and not 7), because the extended nucleotide S = C or G, and case is ignored (t = T).

     ATCAGSCtgTAGCAA
     |||  |||| |||||